 It is important to remember that courses offered through electronic methods to students who are not physically in the classroom are still subject to the same requirements for the provision of syllabi, attendance accounting, and evaluation as traditionally taught courses.
-The Faculty Handbook requires that teaching be evaluated by a standard, university-wide student evaluation.
-An instrument with the same items and characteristics as the paper-based instrument has been developed using Web Surveyor.
+The Faculty Handbook requires that teaching be evaluated by a standard, universitywide student evaluation.
+An instrument with the same items and characteristics as the paper-based instrument has been developed using QuestionPro.
 A link to the on-line instrument must be provided to all students enrolled in the course during the last week of the term.
-The Blackboard Administrator will provide the appropriate link to all instructors teaching electronically delivered courses.
-The results will be analyzed and distributed using the same procedures as those evaluations collected by paper and pencil methods.
+The appropriate link will be provided to all instructors teaching electronically delivered courses for distribution to students.
+The results will be analyzed and distributed by the Office of Institutional Research using the same procedures as those evaluations collected by paper and pencil methods.